DanielMolinaR/the-Hangman-Game/README.md

 ## Design

 The game was requested to be done in Python a multi-paradigm language and Java an OO one.
 As these two languages can be very different, I decided to develop the game in both languages to see the main difference between paradigms.
 In Java language I applied good practices and followed the software principles while using some testing techniques.
 Taking the advantages of OO programing languages the game was developed like a game machine so the code is modular and easy to scale.
 With a Game Machine the addition of new games and their logics is easier.
 On the other hand, for Python, I decided just to develop the game in the easiest way possible to compare the relation quality-cost between an easy script in Python with a more scalable product in Java.

+Any questions or suggestions send them to me at [daniel.molina.rub@gmail.com](mailto:daniel.molina.rub@gmail.com)